 Alarique

 Head down into town through the lush Alhambra Forest, and out through the magnificent Gate of the Pomegranates.
-On your left, you’ll see a restaurant whose cuisine is just as clean and colorful as its décor.
+On your left, you’ll see a restaurant where the food is just as clean and colorful as its decor.

-However, I’d recommended taking the lift up to the roof-top terrace.
-Then, you can admire the Alhambra’s watchtower rising above the green forest and the old terracotta-tiled roofs.
+I’d recommend taking the lift up to the rooftop terrace.
+There, you can admire the Alhambra’s watchtower rising above the green forest and the old terracotta-tiled roofs.

-Matching the chef’s care for the finest details is the fact that there always seems to be a trained sommelier on hand.
-So, you needn’t worry about pairing your wine to your food by randomly picking one from the list.
-Just sit back and enjoy the ambiance and the company of whoever you are with.
+The menu may only have a few dishes, but all come beautifully presented.
+Matching the chef’s care for the finer details is the fact that there always seems to be a trained sommelier on hand.
+So, you won’t need to worry about the right wine pairing.

 Address: Cuesta de Gomérez, 14

-Planning a trip to Spain?
-Check out our list for where to stay in Granada, plus our top things to do!
+Planning a trip to Granada in Spain?
+Check out where to stay, the top things to do in Granada, and how to visit the Alhambra.

 La Trastienda

-These “trastiendas”, literally meaning “behind the shop”, were rooms concealed behind a serving counter.
-In short, you would enter the shop, pretending you were going to buy a few slices of ham and some cheese.
-You would wink at the server, utter a passphrase, and be ushered behind a curtain for a poetry reading, political debate or sing-song.
+You would have entered the shop, pretending you were going to buy a few slices of ham and some cheese.
+You’d then wink at the server and utter a passphrase to be ushered behind a curtain for a poetry reading, political debate, or sing-song.

-The Trastienda in Plaza de Cuchilleros, just below and around the corner to the Alhambra Forest is an original “trastienda”.
-Now, there are a few tables out the front in the little square to give the game away.
-But, if you poke your head in for a moment, you would be forgiven for thinking the shop ends at the counter and the “curtain” of hung whole hams.
+The Trastienda in Plaza de Cuchilleros is an original trastienda.
+Now, there are a few tables out front in the little square to give it away.
+But, if you poke your head inside, you’d be forgiven for thinking the shop ends at the counter and the “curtain” of hung whole hams.

-Take courage and smile at the personnel as you duck round the counter and find yourself a seat at the low-slung tables.
-Order a selection of some the finest hams, cold cuts and cheeses, and ask them to pair it all with just the right wine.
+Be brave and smile at the staff as you duck around the counter and find a seat at one of the tables.
+Order a selection of some of the finest hams, cold cuts, and cheeses.
+Don’t forget to ask them for a good wine pairing.

 Address: Plaza de Cuchilleros, 11